 Susan, “Cool, it’s no trouble?”

-“You’ll be gone a month, they can do it in two days.
+“You’ll be gone a month, they can do it in two or three days.
 After trial and error on ours, they have it cold.”

 Susan, “Then go for it.
 Is it expensive?”

 Susan, “I ought to give them something, the equipment, their labor.”

 “A thank you will be sufficient, bring them something from Paris maybe.”